joshuarhellerman/Clustering-Financial-Regimes-for-Optimal-Trading-Strategy-Deployment/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0) - see the [LICENSE](LICENSE) file for details.

+### License Summary:

+- **You are free to**:
+  - Share — copy and redistribute the material in any medium or format
+  - Adapt — remix, transform, and build upon the material

+- **Under the following terms**:
+  - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made
+  - NonCommercial — You may not use the material for commercial purposes
+  - ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original

+This is a human-readable summary of (and not a substitute for) the [full license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

 ## 🙏 Acknowledgements